erosfrancesco/RaspberryWS/README.md

 # SocketBoard

-On Socket connection the app setup 3 modules for managing the board by socket events.
+The app setup 3 modules for managing the board by socket events.

 > [!NOTE]
-> Every socket packet should have a `widgetId` property, so that events can be filtered by connected widgets.
->
 > All events are available once a connection has been extabilished.
 For that, see the `connection` socket docs.
+>
+> Every socket packet should have a `widgetId` property, so that events can be filtered by connected widgets.
+This could be managed by room also, but for now that's a WIP.

 ## SHELL MODULE